igorskyflyer/npm-mapped-replacer/README.md

 <br>

+### IOptions

 `options` is a variable of type `IOptions` defined as:

 - `caseSensitive` - A Boolean that indicates whether replacing should be case-sensitive or not.
 Default is `true`.

 - `strict` - A Boolean that indicates whether strict mode is enabled.
 In strict mode, only whole matches are replaced.
 Default is `false`.

+- `longestMatchFirst` - When `true`, overlapping search patterns are matched in order of longest pattern length first, rather than the order they were added.
+This prevents shorter patterns from "stealing" matches that should belong to longer, more specific patterns.Use `false` only if you need strict insertion-order precedence.
+Default is `true`.

 ---